MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/README.md

 ## Summary

-Our group values open communication, mutual respect, and shared accountability.
+Our group values open communication, mutual respect, and accountability.
-We aim to create a supportive environment where every voice is heard, tasks are completed with care, and trust is built through empathy, consistency, and collaboration.
+We aim to create a supportive environment where: every voice is heard, tasks are completed with care, and trust is built through empathy, consistency, and collaboration.